CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Overview

 \section{Overview}

-In this paper, we introduce CLASP (CLothes mAnipulation method with Semantic keyPoints), a general-purpose clothes manipulation method.
-The core idea of CLASP is to use semantic keypoints as a general state representation for clothes.
-Each semantic keypoint includes: (i) a language description (e.g., ``left sleeve"), providing semantic context for high-level task planning, and (ii) a keypoint position, offering geometric information to guide low-level action generation.
-To leverage semantic keypoints in clothes manipulation, we first build a basic skill library.
-Instead of manually designing skills, we prompt an LLM to discover basic clothes manipulation skills.
-The LLM’s commonsense knowledge ensures these skills are general and sufficient.
-We then implement the discovered skills as policies parameterized by contact point positions, to form the skill library.
+For general-purpose clothes manipulation, CLASP leverages semantic keypoints to decompose the task into a two-level hierarchy.
+Figure~\ref{fig:method} illustrates the overall framework.
+Given RGB-D observations of clothes and a language instruction, CLASP generates a sequence of manipulation actions to complete the specified task.

-Fig.~\ref{fig:method} illustrates the overall framework of CLASP.
-Given RGB-D observations of clothes and a language instruction, CLASP generates sequential manipulation actions to complete the task specified by the instruction.
-CLASP first extracts semantic keypoints through foundation models.
-After extracting semantic keypoints, the RGB image marked with semantic keypoints and the language instruction are fed into a VLM for task planning.
-The VLM determines whether the task is complete and infers a task plan, where each subtask consists of a basic skill and contact points.
-After obtaining the task plan, CLASP verifies whether the plan is executable.
-The verified task plan will be executed sequentially by invoking policies from the skill library.
-After each subtask, CLASP updates the observation and decides whether to replan.
-The closed-loop pipeline repeats until the task is completed.
+First, CLASP extracts semantic keypoints using foundation models.
+Each extracted keypoint is represented by a 3D position and an associated language descriptor.
+These keypoints, together with the RGB image and task instruction, are then fed into a vision-language model (VLM) to generate a task plan over semantic keypoints (\eg, grasp(left sleeve), moveto(center), ...).
+Each subtask in the plan is grounded by selecting the appropriate skill from a pre-built skill library.
+The plan is then verified for feasibility through motion planning, which generates the corresponding robot trajectories for execution.
+After each subtask, CLASP updates its observation and determines whether replanning is required.
+This closed-loop process continues until the task is successfully completed.

-In the following subsections, we will introduce how we extract effective semantic keypoints of clothes in Sec.~\ref{sec:keypoint_extraction}.
+In the following sections, we will introduce how we extract effective semantic keypoints of open-category clothes in Sec.~\ref{sec:keypoint_extraction}.
 Then, to enable general-purpose clothes manipulation with semantic keypoints, we present the construction of the skill library in Sec.~\ref{sec:basic_skill}, followed by the details of task planning and execution in Sec~\ref{sec:task_planning}.